onegeniuslykdat/NumberToWords/README.md

 ## Host
 The application is hosted on an Azure WebApp**** using CI/CD from GitHub.
-When a change is pushed to the Master branch****, the GitHub Action template is started, tests are run and the change is automatically pushed to the WebApp.
+When a change is pushed to the Main branch****, the GitHub Action template is started, tests are run and the change is automatically pushed to the WebApp.

 ## Further contribution